neosmart/rewrite/README.md

 Pre-built binaries for Windows, Linux, FreeBSD, and OS X are available separately.
 Assistance packaging and distributing on platform-native package managers is welcome.

+# Dependencies

+As of version 1.0, `rewrite` is free of any dependencies (native or otherwise).

 # License

 `rewrite` is released to the general public without warranty in hopes of being useful under the